arsalanmughal23/my_projects-tamreeni_backend/README.md

 # Laravel 8 Boilerplate

-Basic boilerplate to create laravel projects with Admin Panel, Role Based Access Control and Dynamic Menus generate .
+Basic boilerplate to create laravel projects with Admin Panel, Role Based Access Control and Dynamic Menus generate.

 # Features

 **Generate Table with Table**

-- Put you data on required selection and input field system will automatically create table in your database and will create curd in you project .
+- Put you data on required selections and input fields system will automatically create table in your database and will create curd in you project.

 **Rollback Module**